hoplon/javelin/README.md

 (swap! f inc)                   ;;=> ERROR: f is a formula cell, it updates itself!
 ```

+Note the use of `~` in the definition of `g`&mdash;the expression
+`(inc @a)` is evaluated and the resulting value is used when creating
+the formula, rather than being recomputed each time the cell updates.
+See the [Cell Macro Internals][9] section for more info.

 ### Javelin Cell API

 Requiring the namespace and macros: